 Pay For Magnification Software (Windows):

-Activate the Apple OSX built in Zoom feature
+Activate the Apple OSX Zoom feature

-Pay For Magnification Software (Apple):
+Pay For Magnification Software (on mac):

 These tools are helpful for assisting you to concentrate on the content of a website by featuring that content in an easy-to-read, clutter-free, scrollable display.